Instructions for Completing the

 ê

 Many fields such as school name, address, accreditation dates and school director name are locked for editing.
 The school has the ability to input changes to its e-mail address, website, phone and fax numbers, and the official correspondence names and e-mail addresses.
-If there is a discrepancy for the School Director or the director’s email address, please complete a Change in Director form and upload this on the College 360/Annual Report site.
+If there is a discrepancy for the School Director or the director’s email address, please complete a Change of Director form available on the Forms and Reports page of the ACCSC website and upload this on the College 360/Annual Report site.

 Official Correspondence Name & Email Address: Please enter staff members to receive official Commission correspondence such as On-Site Evaluation Reports and Commission Action Letters.
 Please note that the school director receives all correspondence, so these fields are for staff members in addition to the school director to receive information.